DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ![Enum Schema Example](/june-2023-enum-schema-example.png)

-A **Regex** schema allows you to define a regex pattern that that must be followed for the string variable values.
+A **Regex** schema allows you to define a regex pattern.
+Variation values for a variable with a Regex schema type must match the pattern defined in the schema.

 *Regex Example:*
 ![Regex Schema Example](/june-2023-regex-schema-example.png)